-• SB-1351 California Youth Apprenticeship Program

-Summary: Would establish the California Youth Apprenticeship Program for the purpose of awarding grant funds to eligible applicants to develop new apprenticeship programs or expand existing apprenticeship programs to serve a specified target population.
-The bill would define "target population" as individuals from 16 to 24 years of age who are unhoused, in the child welfare, iuvenile justice, or criminal justice system, live in concentrated poverty, or face barriers to labor market participation, among other criteria.
-The bill would establish the Office of the California Youth Apprenticeship Program within the Division of Apprenticeship Standards to administer the program.
-The bill would require the office to solicit proposals and select grant recipients from eligible applicants, including, among others, county offices of education, regional consortia of community college districts, and local intermediaries.
+• SB-1351 California Youth Apprenticeship Program Summary: Would establish the California Youth Apprenticeship Program for the purpose of to labor market participation, among other criteria.
+The bill would establish the Office of the California Youth Apprenticeship Program within the Division of Apprenticeship Standards to recipients from eligible applicants, including, among others, county offices of education, regional consortia of community college districts, and local intermediaries.
 The bill would specify information required to be included in a grant proposal and would specify eligible purposes for use of grant funds.
-The bill would require the office to complete planning to implement the program by October 31, 2023, and would require the office to begin soliciting grant proposals by March 31, 2024.
+The bill would require the office to complete planning to implement the program by October 31, 2023, and would require the office to begin soliciting